webmentordev/moosedb/README.md

 - **Email:** admin@moosedb.com
 - **Password:** moosedb

-> ⚠️ For security reasons, make sure to change the default password after your first login.
+> ⚠️ For security reasons, make sure to change the default email and password after your first login.